New Puppy Owner’s Handbook

 I do not recommend kennels in laundry rooms, kitchens or living areas.
 As a puppy or as a dog, when you walk in the front door or garage door and arrive home, as you are putting your things away, your dog sees you and becomes excited, then begins to bark.
 You then let him out, he learns that barking gets him out of his kennel, the kennel doesn’t remain the calm sleeping place that it used to be, it becomes a place to bark and be excited.

-Place your puppy in his crate with toys, a granulated rawhide, a plastic toy, whatever he likes, just be sure not to put anything in his kennel that he could chew up and choke on.
-Working mind toys are a great idea for folks who have to be away from home for extended periods of time, you can stuff treats, peanut butter and other items inside so that your puppy has to work to get the treats out.
+Place your puppy in his crate with toys, a granulated rawhide, a starmark toy, whatever he likes, just be sure not to put anything in his kennel that he could chew up and choke on (no blankets, bedding or rope toys).
+Working mind toys are a great idea for folks who must be away from home for extended periods of time, you can stuff treats, peanut butter and other items inside so that your puppy has to work to get the treats out.
 Try not to overload the treat dispensing toys with peanut butter or other food treats that could cause your dog to become overly thirsty as there should be no water available in the crate.

-Classical music is a great idea for families whose dogs have to be left in their kennels for 6-8 hours per day.
+Classical music is a great idea for families whose dogs must be left in their kennels for 6-8 hours per day.

 Ideally your new puppy wouldn’t be asked to spend more than 4 hours in his crate until he has been home for a week or so, although sometimes this is simply unavoidable.
 Be sure you are setting your puppy up for success by not allowing him to tank up or over drink on water, be sure that he has had adequate outside time in the morning to use the restroom, when you feed puppy first thing in the morning, give him at least 10-15 minutes outside afterwards for a #2.
 Be sure to carry him outside quickly and set him down directly in the grass upon reaching it.